alanbiju2003/Restaurant-bill--Project-in-c-/README.md

 pls follow what I have stated in my source code and readme file, thank you.

-welcome to my source code of my restaurant bill project so i am basically a bca student learing more and deep about oops and c++ so i am learning and working more on this project to complete it so there is a request that pls do the following otherwise the running the code will give an error So lets Run the code
+welcome to my source code of my restaurant bill project.

+so i am basically a bca student learing more and deep about oops and c++.

+so i am learning and working more on this project to complete it so there is a request that pls do the following otherwise the running the code will give an error So lets Run the code